ncsl/seek/doc/index.rst

 you worrying about learning the ins and outs of FreeSurfer, FSL and other software.

-Finally, we pipe specific output to a visualization engine that is housed in another `github repository <https://github.com/cronelab/ReconstructionVisualizer>`_.
+Finally, we pipe specific output to a visualization engine that is housed in `ReconstructionVisualizer repository <https://github.com/cronelab/ReconstructionVisualizer>`_.

 Citing SEEK
 -----------